mkocikowski/esbench/README.md

 The 'dump' command
 ------------------
 Dump previously recorded benchmark data as a series of curl calls.
 These can be replayed to populate a new index.
+The idea with this is that this way you can easily share the raw benchmark data, say by dumping it into gist.
+Or you can just copy and paste right in the terminal - it is just a series of curl calls.
+To dump into a file:

+    esbench dump > foo.curl

+To load these into an elasticsearch index on localhost:

+    . foo.curl

 The 'clear' command
 -------------------